How to Read CBD Lab Results

 Full spectrum products contain a mix of cannabinoids and terpenes.
-This a pic of a full spectrum lab report.
+This a pic of a full spectrum lab report/COA.
 Notice how you can see volume for cannabinoids CBD, as well as THC, CBC, CBN, etc. Based on feedback in our FB group, a product with a wide range of cannabinoids is more effective than products that only have one other cannabinoid besides CBD, we call these products “fullest full spectrum”.

 Through my research I’ve learned that CBG can help stabilize mood when combined with CBD.
-So, for example, if I’m having trouble regulating my mood and experiencing bouts of anger, I’m looking for a product with CBD combined with CBG, right?
+So, for example, if I’m having trouble regulating my mood and experiencing bouts of anger, I’m going to look for a product with CBD combined with CBG, right?

 Here are more labs from an Isolate (No THC).
 Notice that no other cannabinoids are present, especially THC.

 Terpenes are similar to essential oils.
 They are the aromas and tastes associated with the original hemp or cannabis plant.
 Terpenes can provide a targeted response such as a calming feeling.
 Myrcene and linalool are both known to have sedative properties, while pinene is known to aid memory.
 Not all labs test for Terpenes which does not mean they are absent.
 Contact the company directly if you have questions about Terpenes if they are not reflected in the lab results.
 Here is an example of lab reports or COA that reflect Terpene content.

 Are the labs submitted and completed by the actual company you bought from, or a large CBD distributer which bottles and labels the product?